 - Input \ Output connotations — Secondly, it has some geeky connotation with the whole “ input \ output “ thing, which makes it a great fit for web services or tech companies.

-- Geeky — Thirdly, and we think this is the most significant reason, is that because of their high cost there is a much larger choice of domain names available.
+- Geeky — Thirdly, and I think this is the most significant reason, is that because of their high cost there is a much larger choice of domain names available.

 - Interesting domain names — Another novel concept is that you can do some cool domain name hacks like “scenar.io” or “pistach.io”.